malagebidi/Focus-Filter/README.md

     ```

 ## 🤝 Contributing
-Read our [Contributing Guide](CONTRIBUTING.md) for details on how to report issues or submit new rules.
+Read [Contributing Guide](CONTRIBUTING.md) for details on how to report issues or submit new rules.

 ## 📄 License
 This project is licensed under the **GNU General Public License v3.0**.
 See the [LICENSE](LICENSE) file for details.